-According to Yonhap News Agency, on January 25, the Bank of Korea (BOK) announced data showing that the country's economic growth in 2023 was at its lowest level in 3 years due to a decline in exports in the context of countries tightening monetary policies.
+According to Yonhap News Agency, on January 25, the Bank of Korea (BOK) announced data showing that the country's economic growth in 2023 was at its lowest level in 3 years due to a decline in exports in the context of countries tightening monetary policy.

 High interest rates, high inflation and a slowdown in the information technology sector have led to a decline in exports and private spending compared to previous years, the BOK said.
 For the whole of 2023, South Korea's exports are expected to grow 2.8%, down from 3.4% in 2022.

-Also in 2023, private spending will increase by 1.8%, but still much lower than the 4.1% in 2022.
-Government budget spending will increase by only 1.3%, compared to 4% in 2022; construction investment will increase by 1.4%, lower than the 2.8% level.
+Also in 2023, private spending will increase by 1.8%, but still much lower than the 4.1% rate in 2022.
+Government budget spending will increase by only 1.3%, compared to 4% in 2022; construction investment will increase by 1.4%, lower than the 2.8% rate.

 Minh Hoa (reported by Hanoi Moi, Bnews)